Th-Shivam/Rein/README.md

 # Rein

-A cross-platform, LAN-based remote control for touch-screen devices.
-Based which follows the **KISS principle**.
+A cross-platform, LAN-based remote control for touch-screen devices following the **KISS principle**.
 It allows touchscreen devices to act as a trackpad and keyboard for a desktop system through a locally served web interface.

 ## Tech Stack